 There will be days that you will only be able to give ten percent, five, or maybe even one.
 You will see others’ post online about loving themselves and you will see status updates and Tweets on social media about how well they take care of themselves -- how much they put themselves first.
 You will frequently see the sunny sides of others’ lives, and that might make you feel as though you are standing in a never-fading shadow.
 You may feel inadequate at times.
 On the days where loving yourself is the hardest and comparison is the most difficult thing to fight, it may make you feel as if you have failed.
-Just remember that nobody loves themselves one hundred percent of the time and nobody gives themselves the proper effort they deserve all of the time, just like it is impossible to give 100-percent effort and love constantly in relationships with others.
+Just remember that nobody loves themselves one hundred percent of the time and nobody gives themselves the proper effort they deserve all of the time, just like it is impossible to give one hundred percent effort and love constantly in relationships with others.

-There are days where I can give myself 100-percent love and effort.
+There are days when I can give myself one hundred percent love and effort.
 I take care of myself both physically and emotionally.
 I give myself enough time for sleep, I drink enough water and I eat enough.
 I talk through my issues, I remind the people who I care about that I love them, and I might even possibly brush my hair (debatable).
 There are days when I struggle to give myself five percent.
 I sleep all day or don’t sleep at all, I overeat or eat too little, and I forget that water is something that you drink separately from alcohol.
 I push people away or lash out irrationally.
 I look in the mirror and I don’t understand the girl staring back at me.

-There are day’s when I am the best friend, the best girlfriend, the best sister or the best daughter you could ask for.
+There are days when I am the best friend, the best girlfriend, the best sister or the best daughter you could ask for.
 I show up when I’m needed, and I answer texts or calls that are important almost immediately.
 I am supportive, I am honest and I am loving.
-In contrast, there are days where I am not those things.
+In contrast, there are days when I am not those things.
 I find myself giving into my anxiety, whether I forget to take my medication or not, it doesn’t work as effectively.
-I blow off plans, I don’t answer my phone, I forget that other people have problems just as hard to deal with (or even harder) than my own.
+I blow off plans; I don’t answer my phone, I forget that other people have problems just as hard to deal with (or even harder) than my own.

 I admit my flaws.
 I looked straight into the eyes of my demons without so much as a blink.
 I often find myself loving and giving effort with everything I have or absolutely nothing at all.
 I can admit there are days when I start off strong and end pretty weak or vice versa.
 It can be confusing to understand, from both an outside perspective and for me to comprehend for myself.